saltcute/kook-pixiv-chan/README.md

 - [x] Ability to change illustration ranklist time period.
 - [x] Aliyun image detection.
 - [x] Refresh the linkmap of a certain illustration.
-- [ ] Allow running without any censorship on own risk
+- [ ] Allow running without any censorship at own risk

 ---